Every day there are more than 40,000 new risk records produced from public and government sources including:

-Making decisions without finding all available adverse media information harms compliance and puts people and companies at risk.
-Unfortunately, this is how nearly every organization operates.
+Making decisions without finding all adverse information harms compliance and puts people and companies at risk.
+TransparINT changes that.

 Facing tight deadlines and high regulator expectations, a large financial institution leveraged the TransparINT Batch Search Solution on a project to screen a list of over a thousand high risk counterparties for adverse media.

 Completed in less than two business days, the search identified several parties with significant instances of negative media, including prior money laundering convictions, and connections to terrorist financing.
 The search also identified two separate entities located on domestic and international sanction lists.